What is Adoption

 What about illness or medical conditions?

 Adoption can be stressful and people need to be physically able to do the job.
-At any early stage all applicants will need to go for a medical with their own doctor.
+At an early stage all applicants will need to go for a medical with their own doctor.
 A serious illness or health condition which currently affects you or is likely to reoccur may prevent you from proceeding.
 However, if you have recovered from an illness with a clear prognosis you could still be considered.
 It is unlikely we would proceed with an applicant who is undergoing treatment for a serious mental health problem which is of recent origin.
-As all circumstances and conditions differ please discuss this with us to see if you can proceed with your application.
+As all circumstances and conditions differ please discuss this with us to see if you can proceed with your application and we will consider everyone’s situation on their own merits.

 Does it matter if I smoke?

 We will not place children aged less than 5 years old, or a child of any age with respiratory problems with prospective adopters who smoke.
-For all children it is preferable to live in a smoke free environment, therefore applicants who smoke may not be readily matched with a child.
-For applicants who have given up smoking it is usual for us to expect evidence that they have been able to sustain this for at least the past 12 months.
+For all children it is preferable to live in a smoke free environment, therefore applicants who smoke are unlikely to be readily matched with a child.
+For applicants who have given up smoking it is usual for us to expect evidence that they have been able to sustain this for at least the past 12 months; this includes the use of e-cigarettes or vapers.

 What about criminal records?